 Join us on Facebook!

-Specific details of next summer will be available by January 1.
+Additional details of next summer will be available soon.

 CDSS at Timber Ridge is a wonderful week of connecting with traditions and rituals, while building community with new and old friends.
 The culture of participation and involvement is contagious!
 We have a great program for adults, children, families and young adults featuring a mix of English and American dance, border morris, clog, song, music, arts and crafts, nature walks and more.
 Adults can participate in their classes all day, while children enjoy age-appropriate dance and music options.